Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Naracoorte has one active public transport stop operating, serving a mix of bus routes.
-This stop is serviced by one route, providing ten weekly passenger trips in total.
-Transport accessibility is limited, with residents typically located 1209 meters from the nearest transport stop.
+Transport analysis shows one active public transport stop operating in Naracoorte, offering a mix of bus services.
+This stop is served by one route, providing ten weekly passenger trips in total.
+Transport accessibility is rated as limited, with residents typically located 1209 meters from the nearest transport stop.

 Service frequency averages one trip per day across all routes, equating to approximately ten weekly trips per individual stop.